 Sacolick shares during the podcast what really sets up digital transformation efforts for failure.

 “You could see this when organisations come up with the MEGA strategy and they put their CIO or their CTO in charge of it.
 They come out with a nice deck and say ‘Here's everything we're going to do in the next five years.
 We’re going to be this great business.
 We're going to compete with this one and that one,’ but everybody’s going back to what they were doing before.”

 While coming up with strategies to get the company to where it wants to be in the near future is good, Sacolick says that transformation truly starts with a group of people who will instrument the change needed.

 He calls the process “transformation management.”

-“When you read 40, 50, 60% of transformations are failing, it's largely because they don't realize the people aspect of that transformation.”
+“When you read 40, 50, 60% of transformations are failing, it's largely because they don't realise the people aspect of that transformation.”

-He adds that having a vision statement for transformation is also important, as this will help the organization keep track of the goals they are trying to achieve during the process.
+He adds that having a vision statement for transformation is also important, as this will help the organisation keep track of the goals they are trying to achieve during the process.

 Listen in to more of Sacolick’s thoughts on successful digital transformation in this episode of Coding Over Cocktails — a podcast by Toro Cloud.

 This podcast series tackles issues faced by enterprises as they manage the process of digital transformation, application integration, low-code application development, data management, and business process automation.
 It’s available for streaming in most major podcast platforms, including Spotify, Apple, Google Podcasts, SoundCloud, and Stitcher.